-Evidently, it’s not just about the food, but also the experience for d’Good Cafe.
+Evidently, it’s not just about the food or the decor, but also the experience for d’Good Cafe.

 I sat down for a chat at their sophomore outlet at Takashimaya with Mike and the cafe’s marketing director, Jasmin Loh, who shared a few nuggets of wisdom that led them to their current success.

 1. The cafe brings goodness to customers and the community